kyma-incubator/compass/docs/investigations/storage/sql-toolbox/sql-toolbox.md

 # SQL Toolbox

-In this document, you can find consideratons about which Golang library to use for DAO layer and how to handle testing and database migration.
+This document consists of review Golang libraries for communication with SQL database, as well as how to handle testing and database migration.

 ## Go Libraries Comparison

-Three the most popular libraries were evaluated:
+Three of the most popular libraries were evaluated:
 - sqlx + Squirrel
 - beego
 - gorm